 What do you think of these levels of engagement?
 Do you think there's a missing step?
 How do you think knowing these steps can help you get your students to focus and get more out of their learning?

-Tori Pakizer is the Social Media Editor at SimpleK12.com.
+Tori Pakizer is the Social Media Editor at SimpleK12.com, the best site for free professional teacher development .
 She writes regularly about the use of educational technology in K-12 classrooms, and specializes in how teachers use Twitter, Facebook, Pinterest, and other social media.
 You can follow Tori and SimpleK12 on Twitter @SimpleK12.
-If you have ideas for using social media in schools, please send your information or tip to firstname.lastname@example.org.
+If you have ideas for using social media in schools, please send your information or tip to email@example.com.